fisadev/zombsole/README.rst

             return 'heal', self

 **That's it**.
 That's pretty much everything you need to know to create your own player.
-And if you want to see some inspirational examples, the ``players`` folder already has some simple examples, and even a player that can be controlled in real time by a human using the keyboard! (but still, Randoman is the best).
+And if you want to see some inspirational examples, the ``players`` folder already has some simple ones, and even a player that can be controlled in real time by a human using the keyboard! (but still, Randoman is the best).